jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/scenario/scenarioManagement/scenarioManagement.rst

 How to edit a scenario step
 ===========================

-If you need edit scenario step you have to click on "edit" button (pencil icon) on the scenario step you have to edit, add changes and click on "Save" button in the top right corner of the edited scenario step.
-After that click on "Save" scenario button.
+If you need edit scenario step you have to click the "Edit" button (pencil icon) on the scenario step you have to edit, add changes and click the "Save" button in the top right corner of the edited scenario step.
+After that click the "Save" scenario button.

 How to clone a scenario
 =======================

 1. Open scenario list
-2. Click on three dots in the right corner of the scenario you need to edit
+2. Click three dots in the right corner of the scenario you need to edit
-3. Click on "Clone" option from the list
+3. Click the "Clone" option from the list
 4. If scenario cloned successfully you will get respective message and will see cloned scenario in the list

 .. note:: You can also clone a scenario using the "Clone" button inside the edit form for a specific scenario.